corylanou/go-meetup/README.md

 - Open Source Hackathon.
 Pick from any of these great [oss go projects that need help](https://github.com/corylanou/oss-helpwanted) and contribute!
 Work as a group!
 It's a great way to learn and bond with your fellow gophers!
 - Q&A Session.
 Find one person, or a handful that would be willing to sit at the front of the room and just field questions about Go.
 This can be a lot of fun, and a great way for people of all expertise levels to find answers to questions on their current projects.
 - Basic Social.
 Just have refreshments and food and talk about anything!
+- Contribute to Go Workshop.
+The following [instructions](https://github.com/go-phoenix-chandler/JulyMeetup) will get a group going for their first contribution to Go.

 ## Community Resources